fal-works/p5js-templates/docs/tips.md

 2. If still not resolved, some npm packages may not be correctly installed.
 Reinstall them with `npm install` or `pnpm install`, then reload the window again.

+## Use JSDoc comments

+In JavaScript code opened with [VS Code](https://code.visualstudio.com/), any comments with `/** ... */` is recognized as [JSDoc](https://jsdoc.app/).

+For details, see VS Code documentation; check out the topics "JSDoc support" and "Hover information" in [JavaScript in Visual Studio Code](https://code.visualstudio.com/docs/languages/javascript).

 ## VS Code shortcut keys

 - Some templates require the command-line `npm run build` to be run for building the sketch.
 Here you can use the shortcut keys `Ctrl + Shift + B` or `⇧⌘B` instead of manually typing and running the command.